TogetherMobile/TogetherMobile.github.io/_documentation/content-api/index.md

 There are three ways to affect the results the API returns for a display.
 You can configure a display using the Rivet Administrative Interface, moderate content using the Rivet Administrative Interface, and [filter results](#filtering_results) in the call to the API.
 When you configure a display you can specify the sources for the content of a display.
 You can also configure the publishing mode of a display.
 If you select "hide response before moderation" as the publishing mode, the Content API will return only approved content.

-The Content API never returns rejected content.
+{% include callout.html type="info" title="Note" message="The Content API never returns rejected content." %}
-{:.fa-thumbs-up.icon-holder .callout-block .callout-info}

 ### Optional query parameters